-RTA Priority: Highlight technology innovations and emerging paradigms to identify and accelerate flexible, scalable solutions
+RTA Priority: Highlight new innovations and paradigms to accelerate mobility solutions.

-Areas of focus include emerging concepts in connected transportation, intelligent systems, automation, electric propulsion and more, as well as methods to provide more flexible and scalable solutions.
+Examples include emerging concepts in connected transportation, intelligent systems, automation, electric propulsion and more, as well as methods to provide more flexible and scalable solutions such as variable number of left turn lanes (VNLTL).

 Current Focus areas